GontzalLopez/LFM---Lagrangian-Flamelet-Model-/README.md

 # LFM-Lagrangian-Flamelet-Model

->Initial code to solve the species transport equations in the mixing fraction space.
+>Initial code to solve the species transport equations in the mixture fraction space.
 It uses the profile of stoichiometric scalar dissipation rate of Peters.

 >The Crank-Nicolson finite difference method is used.